 Ever thought about whether period cramps change as you get older?
 From being a teen to an adult, our bodies are constantly changing.
-Together let’s understand whether menstrual cramps can change at different ages and what are the many ways to deal with it.
+Together, let’s understand whether menstrual cramps can change at different ages and the many ways to deal with them.

-Menstrual cramps are pains or cramps that some people experience in their lower abdomen before or during their period.
-It happens because the uterus tightens up to push out its lining.
+Menstrual cramps are cramps that some people experience in their lower abdomen before or during their period.
+It happens because the uterus tightens up to push out its lining if no egg has been fertilised in that menstrual cycle.
 These cramps can feel like a dull ache or sharp pain and may radiate to the lower back or thighs.
 For some, cramps are mild and manageable, while for others, they can be severe and debilitating.
 They usually start a day or two before menstruation and can last for several days.

 Do Period Symptoms Get More Intense With Age?

-Yes, period symptoms, including menstrual cramps, can get more intense with age for some people.
-Hormonal changes, lifestyle factors, and underlying health conditions can all contribute to increased severity of symptoms as individuals get older.
+Yes, period symptoms, including menstrual cramps, can get more intense with age for many.

 Factors That Affect Period Pain Levels